 A United Kingdom survey of 100 people who used mephedrone showed that approximately 30% of participants fulfilled criteria for drug dependence.
 The criteria included the development of drug tolerance and continued use despite having problems and a desire to stop.
 A separate survey in Scotland showed that 17.5% of individuals below the age of 21 reported symptoms of addiction.

-If you or a loved one is suffering from a substance use disorder, The Recovery Village Palm Beach can help.
+If you or a loved one is suffering from a substance use disorder, The Recovery Village Palm Beach at Baptist Health can help.
 Contact us today to learn more about treatment plans that can work well for your situation.

 National Institute of Drug Abuse.
 “Bath Salts.”
 February 2018.
 Accessed July 26, 2019.